Deepak2488/SHOPeKART/README.md

-this project code is hosted on Netlify , you can click on below link:
+This project code is hosted on Netlify , you can click on below link: